Dr. Mabuse the Gambler: Part I

 Dr. Mabuse is a criminal mastermind, doctor of psychology, and master of disguise, armed with the powers of hypnosis and mind control, who oversees the counterfeiting and gambling rackets of the Berlin underworld.
 He visits gambling dens by night under various guises and aliases, using the power of suggestion to win at cards and finance his plans.
-Among his many henchmen are: Spoerri, his cocaine-addicted manservant; Georg, his chauffeur and sometime assassin; Pesch, an inept goon; Hawasch, who employs a gang of blind men in a counterfeiting operation; Fine, a woman who serves as a lookout; and Folies Bergère dancer Cara Carozza, who loves him.
+Among his many henchmen are: Spoerri, his cocaine-addicted manservant; Georg, his chauffeur and sometime assassin; Pesch, an inept goon; Hawasch, who employs a gang of blind men in a counterfeiting operation; Fine, a woman who serves as a lookout and Folies Bergère dancer Cara Carozza, who loves him.

-As the film opens, Mabuse orchestrates the theft of a commercial contract in order to create a temporary panic in the stock market, which he exploits to make huge profits.
+Mabuse orchestrates the theft of a commercial contract to create a temporary panic in the stock market, which he exploits to make huge profits.
 Edgar Hull, the son of a millionaire industrialist, becomes Mabuse's next victim.
 As "Hugo Balling", Mabuse gains access to Hull's gentlemen's club and wins a small fortune at cards from the hypnotized Hull, who is made to play badly and recklessly.
 Afterwards, Hull is unable to account for his behavior.

 State prosecutor Norbert von Wenk takes an interest in Hull, believing he is the latest in a string of victims similarly tricked by the elusive "Great Unknown".
-Von Wenk goes undercover at a gambling den, where he encounters a disguised Dr. Mabuse.
-Mabuse attempts to hypnotize von Wenk, but he effectively resists.
+Wenk goes undercover at a gambling den, where he encounters a disguised Dr. Mabuse.
+Mabuse attempts to hypnotize Wenk, but he resists.
 Mabuse flees.
-Von Wenk, quickly regaining his faculties, gives chase through the city, but the doctor escapes.
-Boarding a taxicab driven by Georg, von Wenk is gassed, robbed, and set adrift in a rowboat.
+Wenk, quickly regaining his faculties, gives chase through the city but the doctor escapes.
+Boarding a taxicab driven by Georg, Wenk is gassed, robbed, and set adrift in a rowing boat.